srohrer32/srohrer32.github.io/_posts/2019-03-14-fullstack.md

 Built movie recommendation system with web frontend as a personal project.
 Website built using Flask to interact with the Python backend and Bootstrap for CSS styling.
-Machine learning recommendation system built using common Python data processing and visualization libraries to output media content that is similar to the user input.
+Recommendation system built using common Python data processing and visualization libraries to output media content that is similar to the user input.
 The entire system runs in a Docker container.
 Current implementation simply picks random movies to recommend.